namithaa0710/Women_safety_app/README.md

-# Women Safety App 🚨
+# AVAL - Women Safety App 🚨

 ## Overview
 The **Women Safety App** is a real-time safety application designed to enhance security for women by providing emergency alerts, geofencing, crime hotspot detection, and AI-powered assistance.
 The app ensures quick response and proactive safety measures.